Zeke-OS/zeke/doc/capabilities.md

 is set is file system dependant, on `fatfs` it's set when the `system` attribute of the file is set.

-So how the `login` command works is that it has `system` attribute set in the rootfs image and it can therefore request new bounding and effective capabilities when it's executed.
-Then when a user logs in unncessary capabilities will be dropped.
+How the `login` command works is that it has `system` attribute set in the rootfs image and it can therefore request new bounding and effective capabilities when it's executed.
+Then when a user logs in unnecessary capabilities will be dropped.

+Moreover, to prevent untrusted users to execute files bumping capabilities, the feature is naturally limited to only those file systems that allows executing binaries in the first place.
+Therefore, if `MNT_NOEXEC` is set the file won't be even given `O_EXEC_ALTPCAP` when opened and later on it neither can be executed du to the flag.

 Such an elf note for requesting or requiring capabilities can be created as follows: